Getting Started with Local Wallet

 Using Local Wallet in a Script or Backend

-Let's use a local wallet to deploy a prebuilt contract, an NFT drop, and create (or lazy mint) a batch of NFTs.
+Let's use a local wallet to deploy a smart contract template, an NFT drop, and create (or lazy mint) a batch of NFTs.

 import { Mumbai } from "@thirdweb-dev/chains";